Thomas J. Fogarty: Innovation and entrepreneurship

-Fogarty Institute for Innovation
+Fogarty Innovation

-Fogarty left Stanford Medical School after about fourteen years as a professor and practicing cardiovascular surgeon.
-In September 2007, at Mountain View, California, he founded the Thomas Fogarty Institute for Innovation.
-It occupies forty-five hundred square feet of offices and engineering labs on the campus of El Camino Hospital.
-The educational, non-profit organization mentors and trains medical innovators.
-The idea for the institution dates back to Fogarty's early life when he received encouragement from Dr. Jack Cranley.
+Fogarty left Stanford Medical School after about 14 years as a professor and practicing cardiovascular surgeon.
+In September 2007, at Mountain View, California, he founded Fogarty Innovation (previously known as the Fogarty Institute for Innovation) to spur medical device innovation.
+The idea for the incubator dates back to Fogarty's early life when he was mentored and encouraged by Dr. Jack Cranley.
+Fogarty stated:

-“We are teaching people (doctors and engineers) how to get their concepts and products into use.
+We are teaching people (doctors and engineers) how to get their concepts and products into use.
 Very few have gone through the process of coming up with a concept and getting it funded.
 That does not come naturally.
 It comes through experience.
-We will teach how to address these challenges.”
-Physician innovators, including Fogarty, serve as the faculty of the Institute and make use of their networks and experiences in the private industry to help those with projects that are ready for commercialization.
+We will teach how to address these challenges.

 Thomas Fogarty Winery and Vineyards

 In 1969, when he began teaching surgery at the Stanford University Medical Center, Fogarty was first introduced to wine.
 He helped out at a Stanford colleague's small winery.
 Later on, he purchased land in the Santa Cruz Mountains.
 He established a cellar there and began making wine with grapes bought from nearby growers.
 With help from founding winemaker Michael Martella, he planted his first vines in 1978 and set up a commercial winery, Thomas Fogarty Winery and Vineyards, in 1981, largely in order to share a business with his family.
 The estate now has thirty acres under vine, which are farmed organically.

-The winery is run today by Tom Fogarty, Jr and the Fogarty family with production overseen by Winegrower Nathan Kandler.
-The younger Fogarty is widely credited for introducing a line of kosher-for-Passover sweet wines to the Portola Valley winemaking region.
+The winery is run today by Tom Fogarty, Jr. and the Fogarty family with production overseen by Winegrower Nathan Kandler.
 It has become well known as a top producer of single-vineyard Pinot Noir and Chardonnay wines.
 Thomas Fogarty Winery was named by Wine and Spirits magazine as one of its top 100 wineries in 2014.

+Death

+Fogarty died at his home in Los Altos, California, on December 28, 2025, at the age of 91.